#1000MARATHONS AT ROBIN HOOD MARATHON

-Fast forward to today and Rory’s amazing journey is set to hit an almighty milestone, when he takes on his 1000th marathon at this year’s Ikano Bank Robin Hood Marathon in Nottingham, on the 24th September 2017.
+Fast forward to today and Rory’s amazing journey has passed an almighty milestone, now he's completed his 1000th marathon at the Ikano Bank Robin Hood Marathon in Nottingham, on the 24th September 2017.
 What makes this an even more remarkable feat is that Rory was diagnosed with Guillain-Barré Syndrome last year, which left him temporarily paralyzed.

 Rory said: ‘I never set out to run a marathon or even a 1000, I just knew I needed to go for a jog to sort my life out.’
 ‘Last year when I was struck down with Guillain-Barré Syndrome and was paralysed from the neck down, I’m sure it was my running resilience and fitness that first got me walking and then onto completing a further twenty-three marathons to get me to the start line of the Robin Hood Marathon ready for the 1000th’.